evo-cloud/hmake/README.md

 #### The `docker` driver

 This driver generates the same script as `shell` driver but run it inside a docker container.
-The following properties are supported:
+The following properties are supported in additional to `script` and `cmds`:

 - `build`: path to `Dockerfile`, when specified, this target builds a docker image first.
    `image` property specifies the image name and tag.